leighton-digital/eventnet/README.md

 ## Using the EventNet Web Client

-First you need to run the client:
+First, you need to run the client:

 ```
 eventNet start